Air gun laws: Brazil

 Also, the restriction for optic devices for air guns were removed and is now required only in some cases, for military-grade equipment.
 Since February 1, 2023, firearm ownership is now facing new restrictions, but there isn't any new restriction for air gun ownership – they can be used by anyone, and they can be owned by anyone over 18 years old.
 Since 2010, air guns can also be used anywhere that is safe and the owner/tenant gave his permission.
 For example, the owner or tenant can shoot his air gun at his backyard, as long as he isn't committing a crime (if he is shooting late at night, he may be committing a crime if he is generating much noise).

 It's still illegal to open carry an air gun, and even when someone carry his air gun in a concealed way of inside the case, he must prove his ownership of the air gun, likely with a copy of the receipt.
 All this information can be seen at the Brazilian's army website.

+As of 2024, the restrictions on caliber returned, albeit in a more mild aspect.

+Airguns over 6mm caliber or boasting more than 500 joules of muzzle energy must be registered as firearms by a licensed sport shooter.

+Launchers or weapons that are adequate to launch paintball balls are not subjected to the caliber restriction and do not need to be registered, even if they can also launch other projectiles.

+Scopes, red dots and laser sights remain unregulated as long as they aren't military grade, but both airguns and optic devices need to be accompanied by proof of legal ownership (the sale slip/receipt) during use.

+The use of any gas/propellant, such as CO2, springs or helium, isn't relevant any longer, as long as the regulations are met.

+Permitted uses of airguns include sports shooting, plinking at safe areas, training and authorized hunting of exotic fauna, as long as the other legal requirements for the hunt are also met.